swift-on-server/site/src/contents/posts/2024/02/08-using-swiftnio-channels/contents.md

 This code receives messages from a client, and echoes it back.
 It's functional, efficient and easy to understand.
 Let's go over the code step-by-step:

-1. We call `executeThenClose` on the client.
+1. Call `executeThenClose` on the client.
 This allows us to receive a sequence of inbound messages, and a handle to write messages back.
-2. We iterate over each inbound message, using a for-loop.
+2. Iterate over each inbound message, using a for-loop.
-3. We write the inbound message back to the client.
+3. Write the inbound message back to the client.

 When the client closes the connection, the sequence of inbound messages will end.
 This causes the `executeThenClose` function will return, and the client will be cleaned up.